Taming-the-BEAST/SCOTTI-Tutorial/README.md

 ```

 Note that the script assumes that times are specified forward-in-time, thus the largest times are the ones closest to the present.
 In this analysis we specify time in days from the start of the outbreak (day 0).
-Thus, in the hosttimes file, where times are negative, that indicates that we believe those farms could have been infected weeks before the outbreak was first detected.
+Thus, in the hostTimes file, where times are negative, that indicates that we believe those farms could have been infected weeks before the outbreak was first detected.

 > Type in:
 >